Potrero Power Plant

 Offshore Sediment Area

 This approximate 16-acre area includes sediments in the San Francisco Bay near the former power plant property and also along the Pier 70 property.
-PG&E can completed investigating sediments located in this area and has identified the general extent of the impacts that likely need cleanup.
-Since 2009, four phases of investigation have been performed in the Offshore Sediment Area.
-PG&E has presented a comprehensive report (Remedial Investigation Report) to the Water Board that summarizes the findings of these investigations.
+PG&E completed investigating sediments located in this area and has identified the general extent of the impacts that likely need cleanup.
+Since 2009, four phases of investigation were performed in the Offshore Sediment Area.
+PG&E has presented a comprehensive report (called the Potrero Offshore Sediment Area Remedial Investigation Report) to the Water Board that summarizes the findings of these investigations.
 Specifically, the report outlines the potential impacts of the former MGP, former power plant and other industrial operations.
-Upon review by the Water Board, the report will be made available for public review.
+Upon approval by the Water Board (expected this spring), the report will be made available for public review.

 The results of the investigations indicate the presence of impacts that were likely the result of PG&E's historic operations.
 According to the findings, the majority of impacts are located close to the shoreline and in some isolated deep sediment areas further from shore (more than 15 feet below the sediment surface).
-These impacts have not caused toxicity or other biological disturbance to the organisms that are living in the sediments.
-A healthy, abundant and diverse benthic community exits offshore.
+Current data shows that these impacts have not caused toxicity or other biological disturbance to the organisms that are living in the sediments and that a healthy, abundant and diverse benthic community exits offshore.